PricelessToolkit/MailBoxGuard/README.md

 # Universal Long Range LoRa Sensor and Gateway
 ### Can be Integrated into Smart Homes or used offline.
 ### Use Cases
-- Mailbox Sensor
+- Mailbox Sensor - "Code examples are provided"
 - Motion Sensor
 - Door Window Sensor

 ### How it works - Mailbox Use Case
 The Mailbox Guard is a device that detects when a new letter or package has been delivered to your mailbox using a PIR sensor and door reed switch.
-It can send a signal to your gateway, then gateway sends a message to `Home Assistant "MQTT"` or to `WatsApp` allowing you to receive notifications directly into your phone.
+It can send a signal to your gateway, then gateway sends a message wia WiFi to `Home Assistant "MQTT"` or to `WatsApp` allowing you to receive notifications directly into your phone.
 Or you can use it `offline`, the gateway display will show number of letters received , Battery status and signal strength.

 - For more information go to
 - - YouTube video https://...
 "Not Ready"